Bolivia–Iran relations

-Bolivia–Iran relations refer to foreign relations between Bolivia and Iran.
-Iran has an embassy in La Paz.
-Bolivia has an embassy in Tehran.
+Bolivia and Iran maintain foreign relations.
+Iran has an embassy in La Paz, and Bolivia has an embassy in Tehran.
 Both countries are members of the Non-Aligned Movement and Group of 77.

 History

-The two countries formed full diplomatic relations in 2007.
+The two countries formed full diplomatic relations in 2007 under MAS.

 Economic relations

 Iran's ambassador to Bolivia said his country would open two low-cost public health clinics in the country, which is South America's poorest.
 Iranian business attache Hojjatollah Soltani said his country planned to use Bolivia as a base for future Red Crescent medical programmes across the continent.

 Political relations

 During another visit to Iran in 2010, together with then Iranian President Mahmoud Ahmadinejad, then Bolivian president Evo Morales said there was a need to "strengthen the resistance front formed by independent and freedom-seeking nations to fight against imperialism and global hegemony."
 Bolivia also denied it had any joint uranium exploration deals with Iran in the face of international pressure on Iran's nuclear programme.

 Following the bombing of Iran's nuclear facilities by the United States in June 2025, then President of Bolivia Luis Arce condemned the U.S. action, emphasizing, "The bombing of nuclear facilities not only threatens peace in the Middle East but also violates the fundamental principles of international law and the UN Charter."

+However, Bolivian new right-wing president, Rodrigo Paz, who assumed office in November 2025, has moved Bolivia politically closer to the USA, meaning worsened relations between Bolivia and Iran.